azhirnov/FrameGraph/docs/Introduction.md

 ## Task dependencies

-By default all tasks executed in same order that they has been recorded to command buffer.<br/>
+By default, all tasks executed in same order that they has been recorded to command buffer.<br/>
 Additionally you can add explicit dependencies `taskN.DependsOn( task1, task2, task3 )`.<br/>
 Tasks `task1, task2, task3, taskN` may execute in any order, taking into account only explicit dependencies.<br/>